Author: Onkar Bongirwar

 1. Right-click on the JDBC Request and select Add->Listener->View Results Tree to monitor the detailed result of the test.

-In our case, all the results have been passed within 2 minutes duration and no error, hence jdbc requests are with Green Mark, else if one of the cases had been failed, it would be with Red Mark.
+In our case, all the results have been passed within 2 minutes duration and no error, hence jdbc requests are with Green Mark, else if one of the cases had failed, it would be with Red Mark.

 Right-click on the JDBC Request and select Add->Listener->View Results Tree to monitor the detailed result of the test.